 The LegalGUARD and PrivacyArmor plans are available to full-time and part-time benefits-eligible faculty and staff.
 Although the plans are administered separately, they are available as a bundled arrangement at a monthly cost of $27.45.
 This is a voluntary benefit that participants pay for via after-tax payroll deductions.

 The plan provides access to quality legal services and protection from the high cost of legal fees.
 Finding the right type of attorney when a need arises can be one of the more stressful tasks when dealing with a legal matter.
 LegalEASE uses their experience and relationships with their network attorneys to connect you with the right type of attorney, in the right location.

-- Covered family members include the employee’s spouse or domestic partner and unmarried dependent children, including stepchildren, legally adopted children, children placed in the home for adoption and foster children, up to age 19, and from age 19 up to 25 years if they are enrolled in an accredited school or college as full-time student(s) and are primarily dependent upon the Member for support.
+- Covered family members include the employee’s spouse and unmarried dependent children, including stepchildren, legally adopted children, children placed in the home for adoption and foster children, up to age 19, and from age 19 up to 25 years if they are enrolled in an accredited school or college as full-time student(s) and are primarily dependent upon the Member for support.